asterics/AsTeRICS/Documentation/docs/plugins/actuators/IRTrans.md

 `@IRTRANS: snd LG-TV,TvOn`.

+#### Send hex data
+HEX data of a stored command can be retrieved within the IrServer software at the menu entry `IR Hexcode abrufen`.
+This data then can be sent directly to the `action` port with the advantage that it works independently of the current IrServer database on the current device.

+**Important:** if the HEX data is something like `4E0100000000222...` the correct command to send to the `action` port would be `@IRTRANS: sndhex H4E0100000000222...` (note the added `H` at the beginning of the code).

 ### IR command by event

 You can send an IR command using the event listener port of the plugin.
 Use the property `prestring` to set the name of the remote control device containing the IR commands you need.
 Then you can use the properties `send<1-n>` to set the name of the IR command.